STEAMLab

 Recommended Junior Grade (7-10 years old)

 Artist Ann Veronica Janssens creates experimental and engaging works using scientific materials such as light, glass, projection, sound, liquids, and artificial fog.
-Curated by the Winsing Arts Foundation, the Programme at Winsing Art Place invites children and parents to explore the world of contemporary art through shared reading and creative activities.
+Curated by the Winsing Arts Foundation, the Programme at Winsing Art Place invites children and parents to explore contemporary art through shared reading and creative activities.